ScrumDoLLC/scrumdo-static/help/personalprojects.md

 title: Personal Projects
 ---

-## What is a personal project/board?
+## What is a personal project or a personal board?

 A personal project or a 'personal kanban board' is a way for members of an organization to track things that only they care about.
 They are only viewable by the creator of the project/board.
 These are great for things like: